-This part specifies the structure and physical constructs required for the implementation of exchange data sets encoded in the ISO 8211 format.
+This part specifies the structure and physical constructs required for the implementation of exchange data sets.

 0-4.15.
 Part 10b - GML Encoding

 This part specifies the structure and physical constructs required for the implementation of the Geographic Markup Language data format.